thegazelle-ad/gazelle-wordpress-core/README.md

 	docker pull mysql

-You should then remember to create a data container and connect it to the mysql container when you run it using --variables-from.
+You should then remember to create a data container and connect it to the mysql container when you run it using --volumes-from.
 To link the Gazelle container to the database you use the optional DB_LINK parameter.
 Pass the name of the mysql container in this parameter and the DB_HOST parameter.

     PORT=80 DB_LINK="mysql_container_name" DB_HOST="mysql_container_name" DB_NAME=wp_test DB_USER=wp_user DB_PASSWORD=wp_pass URL="http://localhost/" ./interactive.sh